 Out of interest, just exactly how do they do that?
 It strikes me as Very Clever.

 And on an unrelated topic, well, a slightly related topic, where does the word "Kodak" actually come from?

->where does the word "Kodak" actually come from?
+>where does the word "Kodak"

 If I can recall correctly from my high school days (or was it primary school?), it comes from nowhere actually.
 George Eastman thought a commercial name should be short and with a strong sound (that was where the use of repeated K's came from) and also should have no meaning; and, as a result he produced KODAK (instead of Eastman, or Photox, or Supercalifragilisticoexpialidoso).

 The exact frequency of the fogging is the smoking gun clue here.

 You need to measure the exact distance from one peak to the next.
 That may well correspond to the exact length of the roller racks in the developing tanks.
 Also, how many times does it happen altogether?
 It sounds as though it starts in one reel and continues through to the next.
 All the clues point to the processing machine.
 The blue colour would be due to daylight fogging affecting the top layer before or during development.
 Not fixer, the film is no longer light sensitive at that point.
 A slow-down or stop wouldn't give you the blue - more likely that someone opened a tank lid when they shouldn't have done, or possibly the darkroom door was opened too soon.

 Of course your lab should be able to work this out if they examine the negative.
 Try to get you production office to let them do this - so often we are unable to properly investigate problems because the negative is (a) "useless" but (b) mustn't be handled or examined or cut up or sent to odak or anything "in case we need that take".